Why a $1,000 phone could be just the beginning

 The uptick is immediately noticeable when comparing phone prices from today with the same model released just two years ago.

-Apple's prices have risen at a steady rate for both its iPhone and iPhone Plus lines, choosing to make the iPhone X, by far its most expensive phone ever, a luxury spinoff.
+Apple's prices have risen at a steady rate for both its iPhone and iPhone Plus lines, making the iPhone X -- by far its most expensive phone ever -- a luxury spinoff.

 Samsung's Galaxy S, S Plus, and Note prices are swinging upward too, with the S9 Plus — an iPhone Plus and iPhone X rival — inching toward iPhone X prices.